vanessadixon1/CarBookingServices/README.md

 [//]: # (> If you're using Linux Bash for Windows, [see this guide]&#40;https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/&#41; or use `node` from the command prompt.)

-## Download

-[//]: # (You can [download]&#40;https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0&#41; the latest installable version of Markdownify for Windows, macOS and Linux.)

-## Emailware

-[//]: # (Markdownify is an [emailware]&#40;https://en.wiktionary.org/wiki/emailware&#41;.
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
-I'd really appreciate it!)

 ## Credits